 Harry Glorikian: So if I ask the question, is Moxie more like a toy that’s supposed to be fun, or is it a tool that’s supposed to be therapeutic or correct some help help a child that’s using it or is it both?

-Paolo Pirjanian: It’s primarily a tool to help children with social emotional learning, things that you would go to a therapist for.
+Paolo Pirjanian: It’s primarily a tool (social robots in healthcare) to help children with social emotional learning, things that you would go to a therapist for.
 The analogy that I use that may be helpful here is really Moxie is a tool to deliver therapy to children.
 But we we have to make it fun enough for the child to want to take that pill.
 So in a way, if you use pharmaceuticals as an analogy, a pill usually for children is sugar coated because you want them to take the pill to deliver the medicine to them.
 So the same way here, Moxie has a lot of fun activities and interesting things that attract a child to want to interact with Moxie.
 And then during those interactions, Moxie will find the opportunity to deliver techniques and therapies, for instance, to teach the child about mindfulness, teach them about emotion regulation, teach them social skills, to teach them about empathy and kindness, talking about your feelings and so on.

 Harry Glorikian: I know many adults that may need Moxie for sure.
 With all those categories you mentioned.
 Right.

 Paolo Pirjanian: I agree.